sakuttomon/CS416-Sound/notebook.md

 | Distorts shape due to flattening wave at limits | Attempts to preserve shape of the signal's tone               |

 ## Week 3

+### 10/14/24 - Saying Hi in Zulip

+Wrote an introduction of myself to share in the course [Zulip](https://zulip.com/).
+In this introduction, I expressed my inexperience with sound and digital audio concepts, so the course appealed to me as a way to start establishing the basics.
+I mentioned interests in "behind-the-scenes" content of media, but sound and music is a field I've yet to dive deep in.
+So, this class focused on the interactions between computers and audio seemed like a perfect motive to start learning this hobby topic and make some fun projects, while also feeling relevant to my field of study.

+### 10/18/24 - Notes: Understanding Frequency